leonlinsx/minimal-mistakes/_posts/2020-01-04-2019-annual-reflection.md

 The template can be found [here](https://docs.google.com/document/d/1iGZJxnCs91LsHSnOK-C5ACq5SS50PEWRqCMnt2fXVY0/edit?usp=sharing "template").
 Below I'll cover the rationale for the structure and some of the questions.

 The overall intent is to:
-  - get an overview of the past year
+  - get an overview of the past year (step 1)
-  - then look deeper into things that worked, didn't work, and why
+  - then look deeper into things that worked, didn't work, and why (step 2)
-  - understand the key learnings and how you've changed
+  - understand the key learnings and how you've changed (step 3)
-  - understand how you feel at this moment
+  - understand how you feel at this moment (step 4)
-  - know what you need to do for the next year
+  - know what you need to do for the next year (step 5)

+Question rationale:

 - What were my successes?
   - Start out on a positive note.
 Many people stress over failure, but you need to celebrate your wins as well and take credit for better mental health